SupremeTechnopriest/socket.io-mock/README.md

 [![npm version](https://badge.fury.io/js/socket.io-mock.svg)](http://badge.fury.io/js/socket.io-mock)

-A mock to test the socket.io library implementation
+A mock to test the socket.io library implementation.

+This is an enhanced copy of [socket-io-mock](https://github.com/glemmaPaul/socket-io-mock/pulls).

+> I made this project becuase `socket-io-mock` does not appear to be actively maintained.
+This project takes advantage of `eventemitter` covering more of the socket.io-client library.
+If you see any bugs or lack of support for socket.io features, please drop an  [issue](https://github.com/supremetechnopriest/socket.io-mock/issues).

 # Installation
 ```bash